leonardobilhalva/INF01124_Data_Sorting_and_Searching/first_assignment/README.md

 ## Build

+This project was built in macOS, so it is Unix friendly.
+However, you can also compile it from Windows using docker :)

 There are two ways to build the project.
 The first option is to use docker to create a virtual environment that will build everything.
-The other way is to use directly make file from your environment, if you have already installed g++ compiler.
+The other way is to use directly the make file from your environment, if you have already installed g++ compiler and other dependencies.

-If you already have a g++ compiler, use directly the makefile.
-If that is not the case, build it from docker with a fresh ubuntu option :)
+If you already have a g++ compiler and a Unix system, use last option.
+If that is not the case, build it from docker with a fresh ubuntu in the first option :)

+You can find about docker [here](https://docs.docker.com/get-started/) and how to install it [here](https://docs.docker.com/engine/install/).

 <details>
 <summary>Build with docker</summary>